-First Class: Investigating Temperature
+First Class: Investigating Gravity - Designing a Rocket

 The best scientist will be selected from each class and they will receive their prizes and their special Science Certificates from Ms. Sweeney at Assembly at the end of the month.